patching...

 "Bottom line is we really need to move from hypothetical to reality over the next 12 to 18 months," he added.

-The MBTA faced a $161 million budget deficit this year, forcing it to raise fares, make service changes and seek aid from the state—a process that is still ongoing.
+The MBTA faced a $161 million budget deficit this year, forcing it to —a process that is still ongoing.
 The T faces another $100 million budget deficit next year, Davey said at a transportation rally Monday.

 What's more, "The T is really the tip of the iceberg," he said.